 Note on terminology: the components of the DSMS solution that are relevant to this document are the following.

 Entra: Microsoft provisioned DCC Identity Provider Service.
-This is an extensible identity management capability and is part of the DCC future vision for Single Sign On, meaning that setting up the DCC Identity Provider Service from day one will enable future benefits as other systems are brought within the scope of this identity service.
+This is an extensible identity management capability and is part of the DCC future vision for Single Sign On (SSO), meaning that setting up the DCC Identity Provider Service from day one will enable future benefits as other systems are brought within the scope of this identity service.
 The use of this platform is optional (due to connectivity requirements described later in this document some parties may not be able to support DCC Identity Provider Service and therefore have the option to use local ServiceNow user accounts).
 Note: at this time only ITSM and OMS will be subject to the Single Sign On service.

 ServiceNow: core ITSM / DSMS / OMS platform.
 Provision of the SSI is via the ServiceNow portal / UI.